Nieborów Palace: History

+The palace appeared in many films and TV series including Andrzej Wajda's 1959 film Lotna, Walerian Borowczyk's 1975 film The Story of Sin, Krzysztof Gradowski's 1983 fantasy film Mr. Kleks' Academy as well as TV series Father Matthew and Plebania.
+In 2015, it was nominated in a National Geographic plebiscite for the "New Seven Wonders of Poland".

 Architecture

 Neborow Estate has been designed by the greatest architect of that time – Tylman of Gameren.
 The storied, baroque edifice was covered with a tall, layered roof.
 There are towers by the courtyard, slightly on the side, and the whole estate is surrounded by a vast, geometric French formal garden.

 The manor itself is a two-storied building, the ground floor being covered by a mansard roof from the 1922 reconstruction.
 It has been built on a rectangular outline, with two angular towers on the northern side.
 The towers are decorated with bossage, pilasters, cornices and blind windows and are roofed with tented roofs.
 Northern and southern façades have ostensible avant-corpses, separated by cornices on the sides.
 The avant-corpses contain tympanums with stucco reliefs and coat-of-arms cartouches.
 The middle part of the building containing the vestibule is the only remain after the original, 16th century manor.

 The building has a two-section interior.
 The mansion may pride itself with rich endowing.
 Right by the entrance, in the vestibule there are copies of famous sculptures – Head of Niobe and the Roman Bust, as well as the unique theatrical lamp from the 18th century.
 Four sandstone portals lead to the vestibule.
 On the left side there is the main staircase, which has walls and ceiling covered by azure Dutch tiles.
 There are various portraits on the walls, including those of the last Polish king Stanisław II Augustus, Hetman Stefan Czarniecki and king John III Sobieski.
 The stairs lead to the first floor, where the residential White Hall is located – formerly a ballroom and a chapel.
 In one of its corners, there is a copy of Saint Cecilia's sculpture.